Nirmala (sect): Philosophy and practices

+The Nirmalas hold the Vedas as revelation and that its teachings remain the same but the medium (such as language) can change.
+Thus, Nirmalas believe that the Guru Granth Sahib expounds upon the fundamentals taught in the Vedas.
 Like the Udasis, the Nirmalas interpret the teachings of the Sikh Gurus in context of Vedanta.
 According to Lynn Teskey Denton, they view the first Sikh Guru, Nanak, as an Advaita Vedantist, a follower of Shankara, and a defender of the Sanatana Dharma.
 However, the notion that Guru Nanak either followed or admired Adi Shankara is likely not found in any original Nirmala work, nor is this view promoted by any Nirmala Deras.
 Instead, the 19th century Nirmala scholar Tara Singh Narotam's original work states that the gurmat is an amalgamation of the doctrines of Sankara and Ramanuja, with the exception that bhakti preponderates over jnana and action, thereby explicitly rejecting Shankara’s philosophy in part.